JasonL888/Singapore_1hr_PM_25/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgements
-Many thanks to the all the developers at
+Many thanks to the all the involved at
 * Vue
 * Vue2Leaflet
 * Leaflet
 * OpenStreetMap
 * data.gov
+* NEA
 * bootstrap